West Coast Aerial Arts Festival | FAQs

 Check out our Registration page for step by step instructions.
 See you there!

 Generally, we do not entertain refunds.
 However, for application fees, refunds are only allowed within two (2) weeks of your purchase date.
 If for any reason beyond these period, you are not able to participate in any way, you may transfer the payment to another participant for this year.
-Alternatively, we can apply your payment to the following year, with fees and administrative costs deducted.
+Alternatively, we can apply your payment to the following year, with fees and administrative costs deducted base on the time of your withdrawal.
 To request a refund of your application fee, please notify us in writing via email

 YES!
 If you want to compete in Hoop as well as in Silks, go for it!
 If you want to compete in a group piece in addition to your solo piece, the more the merrier!
 There’s no limit to how many categories you want to join.